eric-bach/pecuniary/README.md

 2. Install dependencies for CDK

     ```bash
-    $ cd ./backend
+    $ cd ./infrastructure
     $ npm install
     ```

 3. Install dependencies for the rest of the application using the recursive-install script

     ```bash
-    $ cd ./backend
+    $ cd ./infrastructure
-    $ npm recursive-install
+    $ npm cinstall-all
     ```

-4. Copy the `./backend/.env.example` file to `./backend/.env` and fill in the parameter values (if the app has not been deployed to AWS yet, the ARN will be empty for now):
+4. Copy the `./infrastructure/.env.example` file to `./infrastructure/.env` and fill in the parameter values (if the app has not been deployed to AWS yet, the ARN will be empty for now):

     - `CERTIFICATE_ARN` - ARN to ACM Certificate for CloudFront Distribution
     - `DLQ_NOTIFICATIONS` - email address to send failed event message notifications to

-5. Copy the `./frontend/container/.env.example` file to `./frontend/container/.env` and `./frontend/container/.env.prod` and fill in the parameter values from the CDK stack outputs in step 2:
+5. Copy the `./frontend/app/aws-exports.js.example` file to `./frontend/app/aws-exports.js` and fill in the parameter values from the CDK stack outputs in step 2:

-    - `PRODUCTION_DOMAIN` - AWS CloudFront Distribution domain name created in step 2
-    - `REACT_APP_COGNITO_USERPOOL_ID` - AWS Cognito User Pool Id created in step 2
-    - `REACT_APP_COGNITO_CLIENT_ID` - AWS Cognito User Pool client Id created in step 2
-    - `REACT_APP_APPSYNC_ENDPOINT` - AWS AppSync GraphQL endpoint URL created in step 2
-    - `REACT_APP_APPSYNC_REGION` - AWS AppSync region
+    TODO Fill in values here

 ## Deploy the app